E-therapy potentially offers all the benefits of conventional face-to-face counseling at a fraction of the cost.

 - Guided e-therapy by a licensed, trained counselor tends to use the same established models as conventional face-to-face interventions – CBT, guided relaxation exercises, and internet psychotherapy (Hunt, 2002).

-- It’s cost-effective – compared to traditional therapy, and particularly for those without the right insurance for counseling (Olthius et al., 2016);
+- It’s cost-effective – compared to traditional therapy, and particularly for those without the right insurance for counseling (Olthuis et al., 2016);

 - E-therapy is convenient, requiring little to no travel for those who can’t or don’t want to leave home;